BIOL-010 Issues in Biology

 BIOL-326 Invertbrate Zoology

 An introduction to evolutionary themes and functional approaches to invertebrate animal biology.
 Course covers a broad survey of the invertebrate phyla.
-Within the coverage of each group, unique aspects of morphology, physiology, ecology, and behavior will be discussed in light of the selective forces that have favored their evolution.
-Prerequisite: BIOL-202 or instructor's permission.
+Within the coverage of each group, unique aspects of morphology, physiology, ecology, and behavior are discussed in light of the selective forces that have favored their evolution.
+Prerequisite: BIOL-205.

 BIOL-327 Invertbrate Zoology Lab

 Investigates how the immune system defends vertebrate organisms against invasion by pathogenic microorganisms.
 Discusses recognition of antigens and interactions between components ofthe immune system from a molecular perspective.
-Prerequisite: BIOL-201.
+Prerequisite: BIOL-102.

 BIOL-401 Immunology Lab

 Techniques used in immunological studies.
 Topics include antibody purification, immunofluorescence and Western blot analysis.
-Prerequisite: BIOL-201 or instructor's permission.
-Laboratory cannot be taken without BIOL:400.
+Laboratory cannot be taken without BIOL-400.
+Prerequisite: BIOL-102.

 BIOL-404 Plant Physiology

 The physiology of photosynthetic organisms.
 Includes photosynthesis, translocation, metabolism, mineral nutrition, photoperiodism, hormones, growth and development.
-Prerequisite: BIOL-202 or instructor's permission.
+Prerequisite: BIOL-205.

 BIOL-405 Plant Physiology Lab

 A series of experiments designed to illustrate the unique physiology of photosynthetic organisms.
-Prerequisite: BIOL-202 or instructor's permission.
+Prerequisite: BIOL-205.

 BIOL-408 Aquatic Ecology

 The ecology of freshwater ecosystems.
 Emphasizes biota of freshwater and their relationships with physical and chemical components of lakes, streams and reservoirs.
 Same as ECOL-408.
-Prerequisite: BIOL-102 or ECOL-201 or permission of instructor.
+Prerequisite: BIOL-101 or ECOL-100.

 BIOL-409 Aquatic Ecology Lab

 Field laboratory in aquatic ecology techniques.
 Topics include physical and chemical measurements and the identification and enumeration of phytoplankton, zooplankton, aquatic plants and benthic organisms.
 Same as ECOL-409.
-Prerequisite: BIOL-102 or ECOL-201 or permission of instructor.
+Prerequisite: BIOL-101 or ECOL-100.

 BIOL-424 The Biochemistry of Metabolism